nmaier/simpleDLNA/Readme.md

 * [log4net](http://logging.apache.org/log4net/)
 * [GetOptNet](https://github.com/nmaier/getoptnet)
 * [TagLib#](https://github.com/mono/taglib-sharp/)
+* System.Data.SQLITE

-The external dependencies are checked into the git repository or referenced as a submodule.
+The external dependencies are nuget managed and can be auto-restored (except for Sqlite maybe...
+Just reinstall it using nuget into the fsserver project).

 Design
 ---